Breyanzi®: Real-world evidence in ~400 R/R LBCL patients from CIBMTR* registry1

 Based on Kaplan-Meier estimates.

-CR, complete response; DOR, duration of response; LBCL, large B-cell lymphoma; NR, not reached; ORR, overall response rate; OS, overall survival; R/R, relapsed or refractory.
+CI, confidence interval; CR, complete response; DOR, duration of response; LBCL, large B-cell lymphoma; NR, not reached; ORR, objective response rate; OS, overall survival; R/R, relapsed or refractory.

-Consistent safety profile observed in real-world setting (N=396)1
+Consistent safety profile observed in the real-world setting (N=396)1

 Rate of CRS and neurological events in Breyanzi clinical and real-world settings